 What Makes a Great Perimenopause App

-The basics.
-Symptom tracking that captures the real range of changes.
-Education that respects you and acknowledges uncertainty in the science.
-Practical tools for sleep, mood, and movement that fit a midlife schedule.
-A community option that does not slide into snake oil.
+The basics that most general wellness apps still get wrong for this audience.
+Symptom tracking that captures the real range of changes, including the ones nobody mentioned to you.
+Education that respects you, acknowledges uncertainty in the science where it exists, and does not pretend perimenopause is one experience.
+Practical tools for sleep, mood, and movement that fit a midlife schedule rather than assuming the time and energy of someone in their twenties.
+A community option that does not slide into snake oil or shame.

-Bonus: integration with healthcare, support for HRT decisions where appropriate, and content from clinicians who actually treat perimenopausal patients.
+Bonus features worth seeking: integration with healthcare, support for hormone therapy decisions where appropriate, content from clinicians who actually treat perimenopausal patients, and the ability to share data with your doctor when needed.

 Top Picks